AbTrax/YABQOLA/README.md

 1. After enabling the add-on, open the **Graph Editor**, **Dope Sheet**, or **3D Viewport**.
 2. Press `N` to reveal the sidebar and look for the **YABQOLA** tab.
-3. Configure defaults in the sidebar panels—the settings persist per scene.
+3. Configure defaults in the sidebar panels; the settings persist per scene.

 Each feature lives in its own collapsible panel so you can focus on the tools you use most.
 Hover over any control to see contextual tooltips.